| |

 results are obtained, if you maintain a lower level of

-chlorine or bromine.
+handling of chlorine products.
 I hope that I've been helpful and given

 you some food for thought.
 Good luck with your decision.